-Here in suburban New Jersey, next to a glassy corporate office, sits an almost-new Hindu temple, its white, ornate façade surrounded by parking lots.
-I had never stepped inside it until the other day when I removed my shoes and walked into the large room.
-I expected chairs or benches but found instead a bright, marble, white and gold room with altars placed throughout.
-Worshippers of all ages strolled from one garlanded deity to the next, sometimes circling them several times, or standing before them with hands together, eyes closed, heads lowered.
+Here in suburban New Jersey, next to a glassy corporate office, sits a Hindu temple, its white, ornate façade surrounded by parking lots.
+Curious, I removed my shoes and walked into the large room.
+Instead of chairs or benches I found a bright, marble, white and gold room with altars placed throughout.
+Worshippers strolled from one garlanded deity to the next, circling them several times or standing before them with hands together, eyes closed, heads lowered.

-Along the walls was a frieze of quotes from the Bhagavad Gita, the dialogue between the god Krishna and a warrior about to enter battle, Arjuna.
-I was drawn the most to Krishna’s words about detachment:
+Along the walls was a frieze of passages from the Bhagavad Gita, the dialogue between the god Krishna and a warrior about to enter battle, Arjuna.
+I walked beneath these words about detachment:

 He who hates no creature, who is friendly and compassionate to all, who is free from attachment, balanced in pleasure and pain, and forgiving…is dear to Me.